Sheriff’s Office: Employment

 More information follows.
 Click on a subject heading to continue reading.

-To be eligible for either position, applicants must first take the Law Enforcement Examination (LEE) administered by the New Jersey Civil Service Commission.
+To be eligible for a position as a sheriff’s officer, applicants must first take the Law Enforcement Examination (LEE) administered by the New Jersey Civil Service Commission.
 The purpose of this written test is to generate a pool of eligible candidates who are then placed on a list which is used to fill law enforcement positions throughout the state.
 For more information about the exam as well as other pertinent information, visit the Civil Service Commission web site.

-When a vacancy occurs within either the Bureau of Law Enforcement or the Bureau of Corrections, the Civil Service Commission is asked to provide the Morris County Sheriff’s Office with a list of the highest ranked eligible candidates.
+When a vacancy occurs within the sheriff’s office, the Civil Service Commission is asked to provide the Morris County Sheriff’s Office with a list of the highest ranked eligible candidates.
 This sets in motion our selection and hiring process.

 Note: Applicants must be residents of Morris County.